-When we use more than one adjective before a noun, which are one idea, we connect them with a hyphen (-).
+When we use more than one adjective before a noun, which are one idea, we connect them with a hyphen.

-• He is a good-looking man.
+- He is a good-looking man.

 (The meaning is not good man and looking man.
 The meaning is a man that looks good.
-They are one idea, so we link the adjectives.)
+They are one idea.) - The slow-moving train arrived late.

 When the adjectives come after the noun, we don’t use a hyphen.